DSG-UniFE/KubeTwin/README.md

 ## Usage

+We are currently developing the simulator...
+Please, be patient :)

 To run the simulator with bundler simply digit:

     bundle exec bin/kube_twin simulator.conf vm_allocation.conf

 where simulator.conf and vm\_allocation.conf are your simulation environment and vm allocation configuration files respectively.

+## Examples

 The examples directory contains a set of example configuration files, including an [R](http://www.r-project.org) script that models a stochastic request